 Read more about types of home solar systems.

 No, but cleaning them can improve power generation if they are dirty.

 Given this environment, and the effect of import tariffs placed on solar panels by the Trump administration during 2018, it is hard to see that solar power system prices in Washington will fall during 2023.

 Depending on the location, solar panels will generate different amounts of electricity.

 A solar system that is installed on a south-facing 34-degree pitch roof Washington will generate 1,330kWh of peak DC (direct current) capacity per year per 1kW in the Seattle area.

 Enter your details into the solar panel calculator to see how your location, roof tilt, and roof direction impacts solar panel production.

-The advantage of installing solar panels in Washington is the state-mandated net metering law, which is key to making solar a worthwhile investment.
-Couple that with the federal tax credit and you have the potential for great savings.
+The advantage of installing solar panels in Washington is the state-mandated net metering law which is crucial to making solar a worthwhile investment.
+Couple that with the 30% federal tax credit, and you have great potential to save money.